ipanitchkov/coding-test-bell/README.md

-# coding-test-bell

-# The project demonstrates a Node.js/TypeScript library that calculates the total cost of an order based on province taxes and discounts
+# The project demonstrates a Node.js/TypeScript library that calculates total cost of orders based on province taxes and discounts

-Additionally there is a simple Node.js/TypeScript server application that is using the library and provides an interface to deal with the functionality.

 ## Project content

 The project consists of two components:
-1. The library under the `calculate-total-cost` folder
+1. The library under the `calculate-total-cost` folder.
-2. The server application under the `test-app` folder
+2. A server application under the `test-app` folder that is using the library and provides an interface to deal with the functionality.

 Actual cost calculations are in `calculate-total-cost/src/test.ts`.